-One hundred and fifteen years before today, Archibald Alec Leach was born in the West Country of England, on 18 January 1904.
+Coming up for almost hundred and twenty years before today, Archibald Alec Leach was born in the West Country of England, on 18 January 1904.
 The location, to be precise, a suburb called Horfield in the distinctly unglamorous milieu of provincial, post-Victorian Bristol.

 In part, this is a story of a marvellous construction: how he overcame the difficulties of a dysfunctional and unprivileged background to built a spectacular career that’s still celebrated over a century later.

 With his acrobatic talents coupled with classically tall, dark and handsome good looks, Archie became a popular figure at high school among both girls and boys.
 Then, at the age of nine, Leach returned from school to be told that his mother was holidaying in Weston-Super-Mare.
 In fact, she had been committed by her husband to a nearby mental institution.
 Archie was not to learn of her whereabouts until his father’s death in 1935.

 Incidentally, Archie Leach is the name adopted by John Cleese’s character in A Fish Called Wanda, written by Cleese, who hails from Weston-Super-Mare.